Nordic Combinatorial Conference (NORCOM)

 in Iceland.
 The 11th meeting took place in Sweden in 2013,

-the 12th meeting took place in Finland in 2016, and the
+the 12th meeting took place in Finland in 2016, the

-13th meeting will take place in Denmark in 2019.
+14th meeting will take place in Norway in 2022.

 The steering committee of NORCOM schedules future organizers